The Beauty Of The Yoruba Culture

 5. Osun-Osogbo Festival:

-Osun -Osogbo festival is observed to Honour the river goddess Osun and features rituals, ceremonies, and a parade to the Osun River.
+Osun -Osogbo festival honours the river goddess Osun and features rituals, ceremonies, and a parade to the Osun River.

 6. Eyo Festival: